oracle/macaron/docs/source/pages/tutorials/commit_finder.rst

         is_component(component_id, purl),
         match("pkg:pypi/arrow.*", purl).

-The second part of the above policy, ``apply_policy_to``, applies the policy to software components found within Macaron's database based on the conditions within it.
-In this case, any software component whose PURL begins with ``pkg:pypi/arrow`` will be verified by the policy, thanks to Soufflé's `match constraint <https://souffle-lang.github.io/constraints>`_ that can be used for string matching.
+The second part of the above policy, ``apply_policy_to``, applies the policy to software components found within Macaron's local database created and populated in the previous steps.
+In this policy, any software component whose PURL begins with ``pkg:pypi/arrow`` will be verified by the policy, thanks to Soufflé's `match constraint <https://souffle-lang.github.io/constraints>`_ that can be used for string matching.
 This will capture both versions of the Arrow library used in the previous section.
 To use the completed policy, we save it to an easily accessible location, such as the directory Macaron is in, with a name such as ``has-hosted-build.dl``.
-With the policy file created and saved, we can have Macaron run is as follows:
+With the policy file created and saved, we can run Macaron's policy engine as follows:

 .. code-block:: shell